Sugar Crashes / Hypoglycemia

 The first signs are those of listlessness and depression.
 They are followed by muscular weakness, tremors, (especially in the facial muscles) and later convulsions, coma and death.
 The entire sequence is not always seen.
 The dog may simply appear to be depressed or he may be weak, wobbly and jerky or may be found in a coma.

 Sugar crashes can occur without warning when a puppy is placed in a new home, or while being shipped.
 It can happen after a puppy misses a meal, chills, becomes exhausted after too much playing, or has a digestive upset.
-The upsets place and added strain on the energy reserves of the liver and bring on the symptoms.
+It can also occur as a reaction to vaccines.
+The upsets places an added strain on the energy reserves of the liver and brings on the symptoms.
 Again, an attack may appear as the pup just being tired, or very sleepy.
 They can have weakness, confusion, wobbly gait, or seizures.
 If your puppy is lethargic, listless, or not interested in eating, stress and low blood sugar may be the cause.
 Eating food that is readily digested and metabolized will reverse minor signs, but intravenous glucose administration is required for severe cases.
 Puppies with Transient Juvenile Hypoglycemia have normal liver size and function, but inadequate glucose precursors or glucose in its stored form.
 Therefore, any significant stress, such as a routine trip to the vet’s, which occurs in the absence of a recent meal, can cause the blood sugar to drop to dangerously low levels.

 Low environmental temperatures, infections, vaccinations, strenuous exercise, worming, and inadequate nutrition increase the risk even further.
 Feeding recommendations for puppies at risk for hypoglycemia include frequent (4 - 5 times a day) feedings of high-carbohydrate, high-protein and /or high-fat foods.
 Normal feeding schedules will be 3-4 times per day.
-Our puppies are free fed (food always available in dish) until they are 5-6 month old.
+Our puppies are free fed, meaning that food always available.
 Make sure that water is available at all times!
 Stress and hypoglycemia can cause dehydration and can lead to death.

 Treatment is directed in restoring blood levels of glucose.
 Begin at once!
 If you aren't sure call your breeder, and or your vet!
 Prolong or repeated attacks can cause permanent damage to the brain.
 If the puppy is awake, give the puppy karo syrup or honey by the mouth is the fastest way to bring them back at the time.
 It is not the only thing you need to do!

-If your puppy shows signs of stress, you can use a quick remedy for this: If he/she will drink the fluids on his own, allow him to do so, but you want to get Karo syrup in the puppy quickly!
-Depending on the size of the pup it can be from 1-3 cc's of Karo syrup.
+If your puppy shows signs of stress, you can use a quick remedy for this: If he/she will drink the fluids on his own, allow him to do so, but you want to get honey in the puppy quickly!
+Depending on the size of the pup it can be from 1-3 cc's of honey.
 The puppy will begin to improve within 30 minutes or less.
 If the puppy is unconscious, it will need to be raced to the vet immediately to be given Dextrose intravenously.
 It may be necessary to treat for swelling of the brain.
-If puppy won't drink on his/her own rub a little bit of karo sirup on his gums.
-Karo will not hurt pups so if you think something might be wrong just give them some karo and watch them.
-Do not use honey more than once or twice!
-Some dogs, like humans, are allergic to honey and that can complicate matters!
+If puppy won't drink on his/her own rub a little bit of honey on their gums.

-Hypoglycemia is totally preventable, but if no action is taken and/or the signs are not noticed, Hypoglycemia can be deadly.
+Hypoglycemia is normally totally preventable, but if no action is taken and/or the signs are not noticed, Hypoglycemia can be deadly.
 Hypoglycemia is not covered in any of my contracts, or health guarantee.
 Why?
 Because it is preventable and easily treated if you have the knowledge and you act!
+If a pup ever has a reaction after a vaccine, then they will need Benadryl with every shot thereafter to avoid reactions.

 Be *SURE* that your puppy eats and drinks regularly.
 Do not ever just assume that he or she ate!
 You must know it for a *fact*!
 Again, I am going to stress that if you think your puppy has or is having a sugar crash then call me!!!
 There is *no reason whatsoever* to put your puppy or you through this when help is a phone call away!
 Many times much heartache can be avoided by just listening and trusting the person you trusted enough to obtain living creature from.
 If you have questions do not hesitate to contact me!

-Here is to happy, healthy, safe puppies! / Carol E. Keen
+Here is to happy, healthy, safe puppies!
+Carol :)